dietercastel/SAE/README.md

 	return {};
 }
 ```
-Function that returns an object containing sessiondata that will be logged at every session event.
+Function that returns an object containing session data that will be logged at every session event.
 Beware that the session data could contain sensitive information.
 This is why I explicitly give you the option to select what session information you NEED to log.
-Other request parameters like url, headers, etc. are already being logged.
+Other request parameters like URL, headers, etc. are already being logged.
 The csession cookie is not logged because it is equivalent to logging the session ID which is also a bad idea (see [this OWASP page](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet#Logging_Sessions_Life_Cycle:_Monitoring_Creation.2C_Usage.2C_and_Destruction_of_Session_IDs)).

 ### xsrfFailureLog (String, Optional)
 Default value: `'/xsrfFailure.log'`